 - a.
 Where student population growth occurs - b.
-Where utilization is projected to exceed target utilization - c.
+Where utilization is projected to be above 110% utilization for at least one year - c.
 When boundary lines are adjusted - d.
-Where population is projected to remain above target utilization for at least one year - e.
 Where school construction or renovation projects require the provision of swing space to accommodate the student population and minimize the impact on instruction.